SDU-SW-Engineering/scalableteaching-iot/documentation/male-female-jumper-set.md

 <img src="../pictures/male-female-jumper-set.png" title="Male-female jumper set" style="max-width: 400px">

 ## Device Count
-There are the following number of devices in the inventory: <Number of devices in storage>
+There are the following number of devices in the inventory: 150

 ## Device Link